MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step5.md

 3. Read the document contents when it opens.
 Because it’s read-only, you cannot change the contents.

 As an optional step, your recipient could forward the email to other people that you didn’t specify in your original email.
-Even if those other people work for an organization that has Azure Information Protection, or they apply for their own RMS for individuals subscription, they won’t be able to open the attachment.
+These people won’t be able to open the attachment.
 When they are promoted for their user name, access to the document will be denied.

 Now that the recipient has opened the attachment and optionally, forwarded it to somebody else, expect to get an email notification that reports this activity.
 But email messages are easy to lose over time, so a better way to track who accessed your document is to use the document tracking site, which is covered in the final procedure.

-## To track your protected document
+### To track your protected document:

 1. Back in Word, on the **Home** tab, in the **RMS** group, click **Track Usage**.